Quantum Low-Density Parity-Check Codes: Challenges and Opportunities

-Delfosse--Hastings combined the union-find decoder of the surface code~\cite{delfosse2017almost} with a look-up decoder of a small code of fixed size~\cite{delfosse2020union} applying it to the tensor product of both codes.
+{\change Delfosse--Londe--Beverland consider the union-find decoder, which was initially developed as an efficient decoder for the surface code, for decoding general quantum LDPC codes~\cite{delfosse2021toward}.} Delfosse--Hastings combined the union-find decoder of the surface code~\cite{delfosse2017almost} with a look-up decoder of a small code of fixed size~\cite{delfosse2020union} applying it to the tensor product of both codes.
 This raises the following question. \begin{oproblem} Is there a systematic approach to generalize decoders of classical codes to work for quantum codes based on their product? \end{oproblem} Bounds on the optimal decoding performance for tensor products of random classical codes were given in~\cite{kovalev2018numerical}.

 A further potential advantage of LDPC codes over the surface code is \emph{single-shot decoding}~\cite{bombin2015single}.
 As stabilizer check measurements are subject to noise they have to be repeated in order to build confidence \cite{dennis2002topological}.
-Single-shot decoding refers to the property of some LDPC codes to exhibit robustness against such measurement errors, so that it is not necessary to repeat the stabilizer check measurements.
+Single-shot decoding refers to the property of some LDPC codes to exhibit robustness against such measurement errors, so that it is not necessary to repeat the stabilizer check measurements. {\change Numerical simulations of single-shot decoding were performed (under various assumptions and error models) for tensor product codes \cite{grospellier2021combining,quintavalle2020single} and 4D hyperbolic codes~\cite{breuckmann2020single}. }